 The cost of rolling out fibre is one of the biggest challenges facing mobile operators as they contemplate 5G network plans.
 5G networks will be denser than today’s networks with smaller base stations deployed closer together to provide targeted, higher capacity coverage compared to large macrocells that cover wide areas.
 But the 5G base stations will require high-capacity backhaul to connect them to the core network.
 Fibre is the preferred choice to connect 5G base stations from a capacity perspective, but it is also the most expensive and difficult to deploy.

-Lack of affordable access to fibre is particularly problematic for the UK’s mobile operators, according to a recent white paper by infrastructure advisory firm Mentor.
+Lack of affordable access to fibre is particularly problematic for the UK’s mobile operators, according to a recent white paper by an infrastructure advisory firm.
 The company pointed out that there is a general shortage of fibre infrastructure in the UK due to the lack of regulatory incentives for FTTH buildouts.

 The FTTH Council Europe’s findings may provide some comfort for UK operators’ fibre concerns, especially for those with fixed and mobile assets.

 Greenfield Builds Yield Highest Cost Savings